Concepts

 - The maximum number of virtual disks per virtual machine, including CD-ROM drives, is 24

-These tools are used to ensure optimal performance of virtual machines.
-When you need to perform an action requiring one of these tools, a message will appear on the Cloud Temple console.
+These tools are used to ensure optimal operation of virtual machines.
+When you need to perform an action that requires one of these tools, a message will appear on the Cloud Temple console.
+To install these tools, you can consult the official XenServer websites to obtain detailed instructions based on your OS.

 Management Agent